dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 It is an error for a class with a `const` constructor to have a `late final` instance variable.

-It is not a compile time error to write to a `final` top-level variable field (static or instance) if that variable is declared `late` and does not have an initializer.
+It is not a compile time error to write to a `final` non-local variable or field if that variable or field is declared `late` and does not have an initializer.
 For local variables, see the section below.

 It is an error if the object being iterated over by a `for-in` loop has a static type which is not `dynamic`, and is not a subtype of `Iterable<dynamic>`.